 16 Bean soup with Chicken

-1 lb - 16 bean combination mix (1 lb. dry)
+- 1 lb 16 bean combination mix (1 lb. dry)

-2 quarts water
+- 2 quarts water

-8 cups of chicken broth or stock
+- 8 cups chicken broth or stock

-Preparation: Prepare 6 pint jars, lids, and rings.
+- Prepare 6 pint jars, lids, and rings.
 Sterilize the jars and keep them in the hot water till its time for processing.
 Make sure to fill your pressure canner up to the “fill” line.
 Select mature, dry beans.

-Cut your chicken breast into 1 inch strips then 1 inch cubes.
+- Cut your chicken breast into 1 inch strips then 1 inch cubes.
 Set aside.

-Cooking: Put the beans in a big pot and cover with water.
+- Put the beans in a big pot and cover with water.
 Bring beans to a quick boil and turn off the heat.
 Let the beans sit for an hour.
 Cover the expanded beans with more water and cook them for 30 minutes.

-Sealing: Some time in the next hour your jars will be making a "pinging" or "popping" noise.
+- Some time in the next hour your jars will be making a "pinging" or "popping" noise.
 That is the glass cooling and the reaction of the lids being sucked into the jar for proper sealing.
 Some recipes may take overnight to seal.
 Check your lids and reprocess any jars that did not seal.
 Remove rings for storage.